|Analog Alarm Inputs:||1 (battery monitor input)|

 When the CAE receives an alarm input, the LED corresponding to the activated alarm point will FLASH RED and the speaker will sound.

 To acknowledge the alarm and silence the speaker, press the ACO button.
 The alarm LED will turn SOLID RED to indicate that the alarm has been acknowledged.
 You may adjust the volume of the alarm with the Volume Control wheel located at the bottom of the CAE.

 The input polarity of the discrete alarms can be reversed using the configuration DIP switches on the top panel.

-It's 10:12 PM on Tuesday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 6:53 PM on Saturday at our Fresno, CA, USA headquarters.
+We'll start work on your quote first thing on Monday.